cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 Now you have python installed.
 Do you want to install anything else?
 It's all one click or one command away.

 On macOS, no package manager is available out of the box.
-However, [Brew](https://brew.sh) is a quality offering, and installing software with Brew is just as easy:
+However, [Brew](https://brew.sh) is a popular and high-quality package manager available for macOS.
+Although slow, is a high-quality offering, and installing software with it is a breeze:

 ```bash
 brew install python
 ```

-Third-party package managers for Windows, like [Chocolatey](https://chocolatey.org), have already existed for a long time.
-However, I can't recommend them, since they are managed by a much smaller community than Brew or `apt`, and the quality control can be lacking.
+Third-party package managers for Windows, like [Chocolatey](https://chocolatey.org), have also existed for a long time.
+However, I can't recommend them, since they are managed by a much smaller community than Brew, and quality control can be lacking.

 UPDATE: Windows has improved massively in this area in the last few years.
 As of writing this, [winget-cli](https://github.com/microsoft/winget-cli) is offered as the official package manager for Windows.
 Check it out if you're interested.

 ## Linux

-I think Linux is the ideal platform for learning to code right now.
+I think Linux is the ideal platform for learning to code as of writing this article.

-Popular products like MySQL, MongoDB, Java, NodeJS, C++, Docker, Kubernetes, Apache Server, Nginx, Ruby, etc. all have Linux as the main target. if there's a server running important software, it's probably running Linux.
+Popular products like MySQL, MongoDB, Java, NodeJS, C++, Docker, Kubernetes, Apache Server, Nginx, Ruby, etc. all have Linux as their main platform. if there's a server running important software, that software is probably run on Linux.
 This makes it the ideal OS for learning to code, since learning Linux will help you when you will be deploying professional applications to your clients.

 Linux is fast.
 It has very little overhead and uses very little CPU and memory compared to Windows.
 It's also free and open-source, making it easy for anyone to get a copy of Linux, or to have a look at the source code.

 Despite Linux being used almost universally for servers, it's a poor choice for a personal computer.
-The community using Linux like this is very small and fragmented, and software support for basic things (Adobe, Microsoft Office, OneDrive, video games, etc.) can be lacking, since there's no backing by a large company like Microsoft or Apple.
+The community using Linux like this is very small and fragmented, and software support for basic things (Adobe, Microsoft Office, OneDrive, video games, etc.) can be lacking, since Linux isn't very popular as an OS for personal computers.

 Also, most personal computers either have Windows or macOS installed.
-Using Linux on your computer will probably require you to install it yourself, which isn't something most people should need to do to use a computer.
+Using Linux on your computer will probably require you to install it yourself, which isn't something most people should have to do to use a computer.

 ### Running Linux alongside another OS

-Despite the issue with running Linux for desktop/laptop, it can still be worth playing around with.
-An easy way to try Linux is to install it alongside another OS.
+Despite the issues with running Linux for desktop/laptop, it can still be worth playing around with.
+An easy way to try it is to install it alongside another OS.
 This way, you get to learn Linux, and still have access to something friendlier.

 #### Virtual Machine

 An easy way to try Linux is to run it in a virtual machine (VM).
-This allows you to try Linux in its own separate environment, without affecting your current machine in any way.
+This allows you to try Linux in its own isolated space, without affecting your current machine in any way.
 You can then safely remove the VM if you don't need it anymore.

-However, VMs are slow, and force you to split resources between your host, and your VM.
+However, VMs are slow, and force you to split resources between your host and your VM.

 #### Windows Subsystem for Linux (WSL)